 Selective Dorsal Rhizotomy (SDR)

 Selective Dorsal Rhizotomy (SDR) is a relatively new procedure that can significantly reduce muscle stiffness in children with spastic diplegic cerebral palsy to help them walk.

 Nerve fibres running from the muscles back to the spinal cord play a major role in maintaining this muscle stiffness.
 The operation involves dividing and cutting some of the sensory nerve roots in the lower spinal cord, through a small incision to the lower back.

 Surgery for dysphagia (difficulty eating or swallowing)

 If someone has problems swallowing or drinking safely (dysphagia), there’s a risk that small pieces of food could enter the lungs and this can cause an infection (pneumonia).
 Speech and Language therapists can teach workarounds to the parent/carer of a child with mild dysphagia.

-However, if the dysphagia is more severe, or if a child is struggling to eat and drink all they need to maintain a healthy weight, they may need a gastrostomy.
+However, if the dysphagia is more severe, or if someone is struggling to eat and drink all they need to maintain a healthy weight, they may need a gastrostomy.
 A gastrostomy is a ‘feeding tube’ that is surgically placed into the stomach, in a short operation lasting around 30-40 minutes.
 It allows all or some nutrition to be given through a special tube.